-Because Lake Massapoag is freshwater the indicator organisms tested is E.Coli or Enterococi.
-E.Coli is a type of bacteria found in the intestinal tract of humans and other animals.
+The Sharon Health Department tests routinely for a type of bacteria called Escherichia coli (E. coli), a type of bacteria found in the intestinal tract of humans and other animals.
 This species of bacteria serves as an "indicator organism" - a marker that indicates contamination of the lake water by waste products, and possibly other types of bacteria that may compromise swimmer health.
-The presence of E.coli in the beach water also reveals the possible presence of other types of bacteria that may cause vomiting, diarrhea and related illnesses.
+The presence of E. coli in the beach water also reveals the possible presence of other types of bacteria that may cause vomiting, diarrhea and related illnesses.
+This type of testing is carried out at least once a week and is required under 105 CMR 445.000: Minimum Standards for Bathing Beaches-regulations set by the Massachusetts Department of Public Health.
+Lake testing also allows the Health Department to identify potential health concerns in swimming water and to work with other Sharon committees and experts to identify contamination sources.